gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -B, --benchmark                  Print benchmark time and exit/error after the command is finished.
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

+Create a new role.
+[name] is required.
+This is a unique name (authority) for the new role.
+All the role permissions and access values can be configured.
+Use --permissions "CODE=ACCESS,CODE=ACCESS" to update access levels for specific feature permissions identified by code.
+Use --global-instance-type-access custom --instance-types "CODE=ACCESS,CODE=ACCESS" to customize instance type access.
+Only the specified permissions,instance types, etc. are updated.
+Use --reset-permissions to set access to "none" for all unspecified feature permissions.
+Use --reset-all-access to set access to "none" for all unspecified feature permissions and global access values for groups, instance types, etc.
 ```

 #### roles get